westlyou/erp-workbench/help/source/intro.rst

         | install all odoo modules (like CRM) as mentioned in the *project_name*'s site-descriptions
     - **-uo** [modules-list]|all *project_name*
         | install/update own modules as found in the *project_name*'s site-descriptions
-        | [modules-list] is a comma separated list of mdule names
+        | [modules-list] is a comma separated list of module names
-        | if all is used as modules list, then all modules found in the sites descrition are installed
+        | if all is used as modules list, then all modules found in the sites description are installed

-    Commands normally run remotelly:
+    Commands normally run remotely:

     - **m**
         like -c but do not create project